 To have your wine professionally paired with your courses, should be experienced in every country that you visit.
 When you pair your dishes with the country’s regional wines, it is even better.
 Agava Restaurant in Zageb is noted in the Michelin Guidebook for Croatia – Bib Gourmand Award.
 This gorumet bistro has a fine selection of Croatian wines that can be perfectly paired with their Modern Mediterranean cuisine.

 Pasta Fuži with Truffles

-Another favorite luxury of mine are truffles, white or black, I love them both and everything in between.
-Bistro Agave offers a well executed traditional Fuži pasta tossed in a black truffle cream sauce, with a flowering display of shaved truffle leaves and a bright golden flower.
+Another favorite luxury of mine are truffles, white or black, I love them both.
+Bistro Agave offered a well executed traditional Fuži pasta tossed in a black truffle cream sauce, with a flowering display of shaved truffle leaves, and a bright golden flower.

 Guanaja Grand Cru Chocolate & Almond Tart

 And that I did with this delectable sweet chocolate and almond tart.
 Another of my favorites is to delight in a dense almond tart, and I had noticed that in the Balkans almond tarts are a favorite.
 Bistro Agave served up the ultimate in almond tarts, with their Guanaja Grand Cru Chocolate & Almond Tart.
 It had the almond flavors that I enjoy, but elevated with the luxury of Grand Cru Chocolate.

 The beauty of wine paring in different countries is the discovery of favorite regional wines.
 During my dessert course, I was offered a lovely wine that I had never tried before.
 Prosek is a Croatian dessert wine, which for me was not too heavy.
 It was subtle, and a terrific way to finish up my early dinner that was paired with a lot of wine- živjeli!

 For restaurant location and information, please visit their official website – Agava Restaurant in Zageb